docker/metadata-action/README.md

 ### Bake definition

 This action also handles a bake definition file that can be used with the [Docker Buildx Bake action](https://github.com/crazy-max/ghaction-docker-buildx-bake).
-You just have to declare a target named `ghaction-docker-meta`.
+You just have to declare an empty target named `ghaction-docker-meta` and inherit from it.

 ```hcl
 // docker-bake.hcl